inmotionsoftware/erdiff/README.md

   -q, --quiet              do not output svg to stdout

-  -s, --schema=schema      schema(s) to graph and optionally diff, use multiple times to include more than one schema
+  -s, --schema=schema      schema(s) to graph and optionally diff, use multiple times to include more than one schema.
+                           if omitted schemas will be discovered and all schemas found will be included in output

   --help                   show CLI help